thaliproject/thali/DeveloperHandbook.md

 1. Tell them that they need to read this doc and make sure they do what it says in terms of things to sign up for.
 2. Go [here](https://github.com/orgs/thaliproject/people) and add them as an owner.
 3. Go [here](https://github.com/thaliproject/thali/blob/gh-pages/index.md) and add them to the "Who?" section.
-4. If they are a Microsoft employee then add them to the internal OWA Thali group
+4. If they are a Microsoft employee then:
+  5. add them to the internal OWA Thali group
+  6. add them to our weekly standup and other random meetings

 # Read!
 The first thing to do is read.
 Please start [here](ThaliAndCouch).
 You can probably skip most of the links except for [this one](nodeondevices) and [this one](ThaliAndIoT) which will drive all of our immediate work.
 With these three articles you should have the background you need to understand what we are up to.